-Tracy Fullerton – A game designer with more than two decades of experience developing games that push the boundaries of expectations, Tracy is the guiding force behind the Game Innovation’s Lab® mission of experimental design and its playcentric method of development.
-In addition to her role in leading this premiere research center for games, Tracy is also Chair of the Interactive Media & Games Division of the School of Cinematic Arts and Director of USC Games, a cross-disciplinary collaboration between the Schools of Cinematic Arts and Engineering.
+Tracy Fullerton – A game designer with more than two decades of experience developing games that push the boundaries of expectations, Tracy is the guiding force behind the Game Innovation’s Lab's mission of experimental design and its playcentric method of development.
+In addition to her role in leading this premiere research center for games, Tracy is also Director of USC Games, a cross-disciplinary collaboration between the Schools of Cinematic Arts and Engineering.

 Peter Brinson – An experimental game designer with a focus on art and politics in games, Peter’s games have been exhibited in venues including Indiecade, Games for Change, Meaningful Play and Joue le Jeu at La Gaîté Lyrique.
 His games include the documentary game The Cat and the Coup and the indie game Rehearsals and Returns.